Tom Wilson (ice hockey): 2015–2019: Uprise in consistency and Stanley Cup title

-2016–18

 On June 30, 2016, the Capitals signed Wilson as a restricted free agent to a two-year, $4 million contract.
-He told reporters that his goal for the 2016-17 NHL season was to shed his reputation as a physical player and focus more on improving his scoring.
-On December 31, 2016, Wilson collided with New Jersey Devils defenceman John Moore, who was carried off the ice on a stretcher and was later hospitalized with a concussion.
+He told reporters that his goal for the 2016–17 season was to shed his reputation as a physical player and focus more on improving his scoring production.
+On December 31, Wilson collided with New Jersey Devils defenceman John Moore, who was carried off the ice on a stretcher and was later hospitalized with a concussion.
 An NHL spokesman told reporters the next day that Wilson would not be fined or suspended for the hit.
-Wilson's point production dropped during the 2016–17 regular season, with only 19 points in 82 games.
-However, his performance at the 2017 Stanley Cup playoffs surpassed previous playoff appearances, with three goals in four games against the Toronto Maple Leafs.
-After scoring the overtime-winning goal in Game 1, Wilson scored two goals in Game 4.
-The Capitals ultimately lost in the second round of the playoffs to the Penguins.
+On January 13, 2017, Wilson recorded his first career three-point game in a 6–0 shutout win over the Chicago Blackhawks having recorded an assists on two goals by Jay Beagle and recording a goal on Blackhawks' goaltender Corey Crawford.
+Wilson's point production dropped during the 2016–17 campaign having recorded only 19 points (seven goals, 12 assists) in all 82 games.
+Despite this dip in individual production, the Capitals remained a dominant team as they clinched their second consecutive Presidents' Trophy and third in franchise history altogether.
+However, his performance at the 2017 playoffs surpassed previous playoff appearances, with three goals in four games against in six games in round one against his hometown team, the eighth-seeded Toronto Maple Leafs.
+After scoring the overtime-winning goal in game 1, Wilson scored two goals in game 4.
+The Capitals ultimately lost in the second round of the playoffs to the Penguins for the second consecutive season.